 Before she moved from Baltimore, however, Ng wanted to know that her new community was as welcoming as she thought it would be.
 “When I interviewed for the position in New York, I made it a point to weave the words ‘my wife’ into the conversation,” she says.
 “I wanted to see if there would be any reaction.
 I wanted to know that I did not have to hide,” she says, adding: “Every single interviewer continued the conversation without hesitation.
 I felt safe.”

 Helping others feel the same sense of support is one of her goals as Co-Chair of the Pride and Ally Network.
 Ng sees her role as threefold: Ensuring better representation, deepening connections between the network and both employees and the larger community, and leading the call to action on important issues.
 “Over the years, the network has evolved from a community space to a group that really drives change, and I want that to continue.”

 Intersectionality is another area she plans to focus on by “supporting each other and tackling the overlapping issues we face,” as well as amplifying the voices of less visible members of the community, including trans and nonbinary members.

 Ng firmly believes in achieving success by building partnerships across communities and commits to giving back in other ways.
 In 2019, she joined the New York State Guard “about six months before the pandemic hit—talk about a calling!” and quickly found herself involved in the organization’s COVID-19 efforts, working full-time during a two-month leave from the firm as a personnel administrator to ensure that soldiers were prepared for their mission.
-Later, she managed medical supplies for various state-assisted sites across New York, and she's currently a Specialist.
+Later, she managed medical supplies for various state-assisted sites across New York.

 It was hard but rewarding work, something she is used to in her role as network Co-Chair.
 And while she acknowledges that there’s more hard work ahead driving change on LGBT+ issues, both inside and outside the firm, she’s heartened by the support she sees among her colleagues.